PSBP-Library/PSBP/README.md

 The *programming problem domain* is a problem domain like any other one, so it makes sense to write a *domain specific language library for programming* in order to reveal the *essence of programming*.

-The course documents such a `Scala` library, `PLP`, standing for, *program level programming*.
+The course is based upon a `Scala` library, `PLP`, standing for, *program-level programming*.

 ## Programs and computations

-The `PLP` library has an *external specification* part with corresponding *external implementations* and an *internal specification* part with corresponding *internal implementations*.
+The `PLP` library has an *external specification* part with corresponding *external implementations*, and an *internal specification* part with corresponding *internal implementations*.

-The external specification part is a DSL for programming.
+The external specification part is a *DSL for programming*.

 The external specification `trait`'s specify *programs* of type `Z >--> Y` that *generalize functions* of type `Z => Y`.

-The internal specification part is a DSL for *computing*.
+The internal specification part is a *DSL for computing*.

 The internal specification `trait`'s specify *computations* of type `C[Y]` that *generalize expressions* of type `Y`.

 The external programming DSL of the `PLP` library is a programming interface for *application* developers.

-The internal `private[plp]` computing DSL of the `PLP` library is a programming interface for *library* developers.
+The internal, `private[plp]`, computing DSL of the `PLP` library is a programming interface for *library* developers.

 ## Effects

-On the one hand, program level programming is a generalization of *function level programming*.
+On the one hand, program-level programming is a generalization of *function-level programming*.

 Programs are *implemented* as functions.

-An implemented program, somehow, *transforms* an *argument* to a *result*.
+An implemented program, *somehow*, *transforms* an *argument* to a *result*.

-On the other hand, program level programming, allows for specifying *impure program capabilities* that go beyond *pure function capabilities*.
+On the other hand, program-level programming, allows for specifying *impure program capabilities* that go beyond *pure function capabilities*.

 More precisely, it is possible to `extend` program specification `trait`'s to specify *effects*.

 Effects can be *external*, for example, to deal with external *input/output*, or *internal*, for example, to deal with internal *state*.

-An implemented program, somehow, *performs effects*.

 ## Main programs